Suwannee terrane

 Crustal fragment in southeastern U.S.

-The Suwannee terrane, sometimes called the Tallahassee-Suwannee terrane, is a terrane, a block of continental crust, that originated on the edge of Gondwana, and now forms much of the Atlantic Coast of the Southeastern United States, underlying much of Florida and portions of Georgia, South Carolina and North Carolina, and the continental shelf along those states as far as Cape Lookout in North Carolina.
-The smaller Charleston terrane has been fused to the Suwannee terrane since they collided late in the Neoproterozoic era, about 550 millions years ago, and has shared its history since then.
+The Suwannee terrane, sometimes called the Tallahassee–Suwannee terrane, is a terrane, a block of continental crust, that originated on the edge of Gondwana, and now forms much of the Atlantic Coast of the Southeastern United States, underlying much of Florida and portions of Georgia, South Carolina and North Carolina, and the continental shelf along those states as far as Cape Lookout in North Carolina.
+The smaller Charleston terrane has been fused to the Suwannee terrane since they collided late in the Neoproterozoic era, about 550 million years ago, and has shared its history since then.